 Why Pause and Resume Call Recording Isn’t Enough

-Call recording is an essential process for many contact centres.
+Call recording is an essential process for many contact centers.
 It allows businesses to monitor, train, and evaluate the quality of their customer service interactions, which can be critical for maintaining customer satisfaction and loyalty and is a regulatory requirement for some industries.
-Many contact centres handle customer payments, and when it comes to call recording, these businesses need to be aware of the PCI compliance implications around any Pause and Resume call recording solution.
+Many contact centers handle customer payments, and when it comes to call recording, these businesses need to be aware of the PCI compliance implications around any Pause and Resume call recording solution.

 THE RISKS OF STORING SENSITIVE INFORMATION